Configure rates

 Use tiers Use this field if you have logic that must be used to determine a rate.
 For example, if a rate must increase based on age, select a value here.
 Select Single tier for a one-tier benefit rate or Double tier for a two-tier benefit rate.
 An example of a double tier is a tier that is based on gender and age.
 After you select a value, select Actions, and then select Tier rates.
 If you have a flat rate that doesn't change, leave this field blank.

 Payment frequency Specify how often the benefit premium rate should be paid to the benefit provider.
 The rates that you enter on the page that is described later in this article will be based on the payment frequency that you specify here.
-For example, if you enter Monthly in this field, and you enter an employee rate of $100, it's assumed that the benefit will cost the employee $100 per month.
+For example, if you enter Monthly in this field, and you enter an employee rate of $100, it's assumed that the benefit costs the employee $100 per month.
 However, an employee might be paid two times per month, based on the benefit payment frequency that is set on the employee record.
 In this case, when the employee signs into Employee self service, the amount that they pay will be $50, because the rate that Employee self service shows is based on the employee's payment frequency.

 Pay frequency rate rounding The methods for rounding the rate are: Standard, Truncated, Normal, Downward, and Rounding up.